Imperative process algebra with abstraction: Introduction

 This paper is organized as follows.
 First, a survey of the algebraic theory \ACPet, which is the extension of \ACP\ with the empty process constant $\ep$ and the silent step constant $\tau$, is given (Section~\ref{sect-ACPet}).
-Then, the algebraic theory \deACPet\ is introduced as an extension of \ACPet\ (Section~\ref{sect-deACPet}) and guarded linear recursion in the setting of \deACPet\ is treated (Section~\ref{sect-deACPetr}).
+Next, the algebraic theory \deACPet\ is introduced as an extension of \ACPet\ (Section~\ref{sect-deACPet}) and guarded linear recursion in the setting of \deACPet\ is treated (Section~\ref{sect-deACPetr}).
 After that, a structural operational semantics of \deACPet\ is presented and a notion of branching bisimulation equivalence based on this semantics is defined (Section~\ref{sect-semantics}).
-Next, results concerning the soundness and (semi-)completeness of the given axiomatization with respect to branching bisimulation equivalence are established (Section~\ref{sect-sound-compl}).
-Following this, it is explained how \deACPet\ can be used for information-flow security analysis of the kind that is concerned with the leakage of confidential data (Section~\ref{sect-info-flow}).
+Following this, the reasons for two relatively uncommon choices made in the preceding sections are clarified (Section~\ref{sect-interlude}).
+Then, results concerning the soundness and (semi-)completeness of the given axiomatization with respect to branching bisimulation equivalence are established (Section~\ref{sect-sound-compl}).
+Thereafter, it is explained how \deACPet\ can be used for information-flow security analysis of the kind that is concerned with the leakage of confidential data (Section~\ref{sect-info-flow}).
 Finally, some concluding remarks are made (Section~\ref{sect-conclusions}).

 There is also an appendix in which, for comparison, an alternative structural operational semantics of \deACPet\ is presented and a notion of branching bisimulation equivalence based on this alternative structural operational semantics is defined.
+The alternative in question is the above-mentioned result of using the structural operational semantics of \deACPei\ as the starting point.

 Section~\ref{sect-ACPet}, Section~\ref{sect-deACPet}, and the appendix mainly extend the material in Section~2, Section~3, and Section~4, respectively, of~\cite{BM19b}.
 Portions of that material have been copied near verbatim or slightly modified.